angular-schule/angular-cli-ghpages/README.md

 For your convenience, you can also use `prerenderTarget` (which adds the suffix `:prerender:production`).
 There is no support for `universalBuildTarget` or `serverTarget` because Github pages only supports static assets!

+We will then try to deploy the `dist/test/browser` folder to Github pages.
+If this is not the folder that you want to serve, then you should specify the directory explicitly with the `--dir` option.

 This new build logic is a breaking change, therefore `angular-cli-ghpages` v2 only supports Angular 17 and higher.
 For previous versions of Angular, use `angular-cli-ghpages` v1.x.